Frequently Asked Questions: Nacionalización

 9. What are the benefits of obtaining the Nacionalización?

-Among others, the nacionalización will allow you:
+Among others, the nacionalización will allow you to:

 -The right to vote in public elections

--Access to public office of popular election
+-Access to elected public office

 10. How long does the nacionalización process take?